TomLXXVI/pyberryplc-platform/README.md

 `multi_axis.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.

-`trajectory.py` contains everything needed to execute two-dimensional (planar) trajectories with two synchronized stepper motors (X and Y axes).
-The key class is `Trajectory2DPlanner`, which takes a series of $(x, y)$ points representing the start and end of each trajectory segment.
-The result is a `Trajectory2D` object—a list of `Segment2D` objects, each containing motion profiles and rotation directions for both axes, allowing you to verify profiles before execution.
+`trajectory.py` contains everything needed to execute three-dimensional trajectories with three synchronized stepper motors (X, Y and Z axes).
+The key class is `TrajectoryPlanner`, which takes a series of $(x, y, z)$ points representing the start and end of each trajectory segment.
+The result is a `Trajectory` object —a list of `Segment` objects, each containing motion profiles and rotation directions for the axes, allowing you to verify profiles before execution.

 ### `hmi`